Budd Metroliner: Conversion to cab cars

 In the late 1980s Amtrak found itself with a supply of surplus Metroliner cars with problematic propulsion systems, but with sound body and frame, stored at their Wilmington and Bear shop complexes in Delaware.
 The coaches were, except for the propulsion systems, a near-identical match to Amfleet coaches.
 Twenty-nine of the 31 coaches were renumbered and used as cab control cars for corridor services.
 This allowed trains to operate in push-pull service, rather than needing to be turned around on a wye at terminals or to have a locomotive on each end.

 The first 23 cab car conversions, which included full removal of the propulsion gear and roof hump, took place around 1988.
 Ten (9630–9639) were designated for West Coast routes including the San Diegan, six (9640–9645) for the Atlantic City Express, and seven (9646–9652) for Chicago-based regional services.
 Coach #809 was pressed into cab car service with minimal modifications, making 24 active cab cars by 1990.
-Five more — #822 and 825–828 — soon followed.
+Five more – #822 and 825–828 – soon followed.
 When the P40DC locomotives were produced with 800-series numbering in the early 1990s, the later cab cars were renumbered 9709, 9822, and 9825–9828.

 The discontinuance of the Atlantic City Express in 1995, and the arrival of the California Cars in 1996 and the Surfliner railcars in 2000–2002, lessened the need for the Metroliner-based cab cars.
 However, the Vermonter corridor service began using them when a reverse move was added between Springfield, Massachusetts and Palmer, Massachusetts in 1995.
 The later cab cars, and some of the earlier conversions, were retired in the 1990s and early 2000s.
 In 2007, six of the 9600-series cab cars were brought out of retirement to support additional frequencies on the newly re-electrified Keystone Service.
-After the Vermonter's backup move was eliminated in 2014, the ex-Metroliner cab cars have been used primarily on the Keystone Service, Valley Flyer and Hartford Line.
+After the Vermonter's backup move was eliminated in 2014, the ex-Metroliner cab cars have been used primarily on the Keystone Service, Valley Flyer and Amtrak Hartford Line.

-The 470 Amfleet I cars and ex-Metroliner cab cars are expected to be replaced by Siemens Venture trainsets beginning in 2025.
+The 470 Amfleet I cars and ex-Metroliner cab cars are expected to be replaced by Siemens Venture based Airo trainsets beginning in 2025.